 Applications can be requested online here.

 PsyD students must maintain a 3.25 cumulative grade-point average.
 Students who earn a C in a course must retake the course.
 Students who earn a C for either semester of practicum must repeat the entire, year-long practicum sequence.
 Students who earn a D or F, or a second C in any course will be dismissed from the program.
-PsyD students may also be dismissed from the program for lack of progress on a thesis or doctoral project if they do not meet a deadline decided by their thesis or doctoral project chair and the PsyD Program director.
+PsyD students may also be dismissed from the program for lack of progress on the doctoral project if they do not meet a deadline decided by their doctoral project chair and the PsyD Program director.

 Upon admission to the PsyD program, students meet with the director of the PsyD Program to develop a program completion plan covering all courses required for the doctoral degree, clinical training experiences, the comprehensive exam, and the doctoral project.

 All students must complete a minimum of 102 semester hours of graduate study plus 3 hours of internship credit, for a total of 105 semester hours.
-In addition to coursework, students must pass the comprehensive examination, complete an introductory practicum or thesis, and complete at least two doctoral practica (supervised clinical training in the community), a pre-doctoral internship, and a doctoral project.
+In addition to coursework, students must pass the comprehensive examination, complete an introductory practicum, and complete at least two doctoral practica (supervised clinical training in the community), a pre-doctoral internship, and a doctoral project.

 The standard course load for a full-time student in the PsyD program is 12 semester hours each fall and spring semester and from one to three courses in summer semesters.
 Students must complete at least 30 semester hours of work in a 24-month period.
 For at least one of those two years, the student must be at Roosevelt on a full-time basis.
 Thus, students must complete at least two consecutive semesters of full-time study before becoming eligible for the doctoral degree.